 On this page:

-On May 10, 1930, on the campus of Howard University in Washington DC, the National Pan-Hellenic Council was formed as a permanent organization with the stated purpose and mission of “Unanimity of thought and action as far as possible in the conduct of Greek letter collegiate fraternities and sororities, and to consider problems of mutual interest to its member organizations.”
+The National Pan-Hellenic Council was formed as a permanent organization with the stated purpose and mission of “Unanimity of thought and action as far as possible in the conduct of Greek letter collegiate fraternities and sororities, and to consider problems of mutual interest to its member organizations.”
 These problems of mutual interest derive from the need to raise community awareness and action through educational, economic, and cultural service activities.

 We look forward to meeting you all on campus this fall, and hope you have a wonderful year here at Wright State University!
 If you would like to find out more about NPHC fraternities and sororities please watch for our NPHC Open House and Open Forum events.